GRAAL-Research/deepparse/docs/source/examples/retrain_with_new_seq2seq_params.rst

     logging_path = "./checkpoints"

     # The new seq2seq params settings using smaller hidden size
-    # See the doc for the list of tunable seq2seq parameters
+    # See the documentation for the list of tunable seq2seq parameters
     seq2seq_params = {
         "encoder_hidden_size": 512,
         "decoder_hidden_size": 512